TretasPt/RedditViewer/README.md

 - fix the word count function;
 - fix the extra whitespace on t1 kind posts(comments) -> they are not currently being printed, but the space that separetes them is;
 - find out what is a post of kind t2.(t1=comment,t3=textpost);
-- search limitations to the ammount of posts one can fetch from reddit.
+- search limitations to the ammount of posts one can fetch from reddit;
+- add an (optional) GUI.